rofrol/react-starter-kit/README.md

 }
 ```

-And then use it this `npm run http-server` or use without aliasing first `node_modules/.bin/http-server`.
+And then use it like this `npm run http-server` or use without aliasing first `node_modules/.bin/http-server`.